aminmkhan/benchmarks-big-data/docs/husky.md

 - gcc version: 7.2.0
 - cmake version: 3.13.1

+## Installation of MongoDB on Abel Cluster

+The TF-IDF example from Husky relies on MongoDB for loading data.
+Since on Abel cluster, `sudo` access isn't available, refer to the details for [installing MongoDB Community Edition using tarballs], and modify `config` file to [specify a different location] for `storage.dbPath` and `systemLog.path`.

+[installing MongoDB Community Edition using tarballs]: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/#using-tarballs
+[specify a different location]: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/#to-use-non-default-directories

 ## Troubleshooting

 Some of these issues have already been fixed through [pull request #304].